 Unconditional promises to give that are expected to be collected within one year are recorded at their net realizable value.
 Unconditional promises to give that are expected to be collected in future years are recorded at the present value of their estimated future cash flows.
-The discount on those amounts is computed using an interest rate of 0.75%.
+The discount on those amounts is computed using a risk free interest rate.
 Amortization of the discount is included in contribution revenue.
 Conditional promises to give are recognized when the conditions on which they depend are substantially met.

 Management provides for estimated uncollectible amounts through a provision for bad debt expense and an adjustment to an allowance for uncollectible pledges based on its assessment of the current status of individual receivables.
 Balances that are still outstanding after management has used reasonable collection efforts are written off through a charge to the allowance for uncollectible pledges and a credit to the applicable contribution receivable.
+Management considers all outstanding pledges to be fully collectible.